humdek-unibe-ch/sh-selfhelp/doc/server/new-experiment.md

 source /home/www/__experiment_name__/server/db/reminder_db_script.sql;
 ```

+The following list provides a short description of the calumns in the table `projects` of the DB `selfhelpReminder`:
+ - `id`: An automatically incremented unique id for each project.
+Do not touch this.
+ - `db_name`: The exact name of the databse belonging to the project (this will most likely be set to `__experiment_name__`).
+ - `url`: the part of the url that is appended to the host address which allows a user to reach the prject (this will most likely be set to `__experiment_name__` which results in a full url `https:\\selfhelp.psy.unibe.ch/__experiment_name__`).
+ - `has_reminder`: If set to '1' the reminder is activated for this project.
+If set to '0' the reminder is deactivated for this project.
-Note that the filed `days` can be used to specify the number of days a user must be inactive to receive a reminder email.
+ - `days`: Specifies the number of days a user must be inactive to receive a reminder email.